 IT IS VITAL THAT YOU PHONE THE CENTRE FOR NOTIFICATION OF ALL ABSENCES.

-Each child under the CCB scheme is entitled to 42 days of allowable absences per financial year whereby CCB component is paid by the FAO.
+Each child under the CCS scheme is entitled to 42 days of allowable absences per financial year whereby CCS component is paid by the FAO.
 The parent is still required to pay the gap fee.
 Absence days taken show on your weekly fee statement.

 Additional absence days can be taken as long as for specified reasons and supporting documentation is supplied, e.g Doctor's Certificate.